warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     [SMTP-IpMapDropCode]
         Set the drop code for IPs blocked by the SMTP.IPMAP.TAB file:

-        '1'     the connection is drooped soon
+        '1'     the connection is dropped soon

         "0"     the connection is kept alive but only authenticated users can send mail